Undergraduate courses search

 Gain a comprehensive understanding of a range of core business topics, combining academic study with practical skill development.
 With a wide array of optional modules, you can specialise in an area of interest or keep your options open, gaining insight into a range of different disciplines.

-Explore topics at the cutting edge of chemistry and apply your knowledge with our accredited MChem Chemistry with an Industrial Placement Year course.
-Gain fundamental knowledge, work at a leading organisation in the chemical industry and complete a research project in one of our world-class research groups.
+Build your connections and career with our accredited MChem Chemistry with an Industrial Placement Year course.
+Gain fundamental knowledge of chemistry, spend a year working in industry, and complete a research project in one of our world-class research groups.

 Landscape architecture is the planning, design and management of spaces for nature and people.
 Specialise in ecology or planning alongside broad training in landscape theories and concepts as part of this five-year integrated masters course, which includes one year working in a professional landscape practice.